 I am a fan of all things nostalgic and all things Christmas, and so when the two are combined I am hooked.
-The Charlie Brown Christmas special falls squarely into that category.
+A Charlie Brown Christmas falls squarely into that category.

-I was in the first grade back when they still performed Christmas pageants in schools (fewer than 50 years, but still a very long time ago), and our class performed a version of the Charlie Brown Christmas.
+I was in the first grade back when they still performed Christmas pageants in schools (fewer than 50 years, but still a very long time ago), and our class performed a version of A Charlie Brown Christmas.
 Since I was kind of a bookworm and already had a blue blanket, I was chosen to play the part of Linus.
-As Linus, I memorized Luke 2:8–14, and that Scripture has been hidden in my heart ever since.
+As Linus, I memorized Luke 2:8–14, and that scripture has been hidden in my heart ever since.

-But while working so diligently to learn those lines, there is one important thing I didn’t notice then, and didn’t notice until now.
+But while working so diligently to learn those lines, there is one important thing I didn’t notice until now.

 Right in the middle of speaking, Linus drops the blanket.

-Charlie Brown is best known for his uniquely striped shirt, and Linus is most associated with his ever-present security blanket.
-Throughout the story of Peanuts, Lucy, Snoopy, Sally and others all work to no avail to separate Linus from his blanket.
+Charlie Brown is best known for his yellow striped shirt, and Linus is most associated with his ever-present security blanket.
+Throughout the story of Peanuts, Lucy, Snoopy, Sally, and others all work to no avail to separate Linus from his blanket.
 And even though his security blanket remains a major source of ridicule for the otherwise mature and thoughtful Linus, he simply refuses to give it up.